apexwild534/SpaceShips/Readme.md

 ## Getting Started

+1. Clone or download this repository to your local machine.

-1. To run this game, you'll need to have Python and Pygame installed on your system.
+2. To run this game, you'll need to have Python and Pygame installed on your system.
 If you don't have Pygame, you can install it using pip:

     ```bash
     pip install pygame
-2. After installing Pygame, you can run the game by executing the main.py file.
+3. After installing Pygame, you can run the game by executing the main.py file.
     ```bash
    python main.py

-3. For controls refer to [Controls.md](Controls.md)
+4. For controls refer to [Controls.md](Controls.md)
-4. For explanation refer to [explanation.md](explanation.md)
+5. For explanation refer to [explanation.md](explanation.md)